 Central to the initiatives he leads are the objectives of improving global health, national security, learning and economic prosperity.
 He is particularly active in the fields of medical research and healthcare delivery and also dedicates time and significant support to higher education, disaster relief, the arts, communal giving, and law enforcement and counterterrorism programs.

-In the field of medical research and healthcare, Howard serves as the Chairman of the Board of the New York Blood Center, American Skin Association and the Howard and Georgeanna Jones Foundation for Reproductive Medicine.
+In the field of medical research and healthcare, Howard serves as the Chairman of the Board of the American Skin Association and the Howard and Georgeanna Jones Foundation for Reproductive Medicine.
 He also serves on the Board of the Nicklaus Children’s Health Care Foundation.
 In 2011, the Milstein Medical Asian American Partnership Foundation (MMAAP Foundation) was created by Howard and Abby Milstein and the Paul Milstein Family to contribute to world health by developing mutually beneficial partnerships between the United States and China, as well as greater Asia.